AMERICA ABROAD: ART AS DIPLOMACY

 — Jennifer A. Duncan, FAPE Director

 To celebrate America’s 250th anniversary and FAPE’s 40th year of operations in 2026, FAPE in collaboration with International Arts & Artists will launch America Abroad: Art as Diplomacy.
-This multi-year traveling exhibition will bring our Original Print and Photography Collections as well as a historic replica of the 1823 Stone Declaration of Independence to communities across the U.S.
+This multi-year traveling exhibition will bring the art from some of America’s most celebrated and accomplished artists to communities across the United States.

-The exhibition will invite American audiences to consider how our freedom of expression has evolved since the Declaration of Independence was signed in 1776.
 American artists have shaped global perceptions of the United States since our nation’s founding.
 Early colonists documented our landscapes, while post-World War II movements—Abstract Expressionism, Minimalism, and Pop Art—shifted the global art scene from Europe to the United States.
 Today, in the digital age, American art continues to challenge stereotypes and provide insight into our communities, reinforcing the idea that what unites us is greater than what divides us.

 TOUR SCHEDULE updates forthcoming